danrfletcher/agile-obsidian/README.md

   - Handles user-specific (💤⬇️<span>user</span> date) and global markers; preserves EOL whitespace.
   - Timers (setTimeout for midnight, setInterval for daily) reschedule on settings changes via "agile-settings-changed" event.
   - Errors swallowed silently; manual trigger via workspace event "agile-metadata-cleanup-all" with Notice feedback.

+#### Feature: Task Close Cascade

+- **What you can do:**
+  - When completing (click) or cancelling (long-click) a parent task with nested or deeply nested subtasks, a floating confirmation dialog appears if any incomplete checkbox subtasks would be affected.
+  - The dialog includes a toggle (default OFF) labeled "Also close all incomplete subtasks"; toggle ON to cascade the parent's status and date to incomplete descendants.
+  - If OFF or dismissed, only the parent task is closed—no changes to subtasks.
+  - The dialog only shows if there's at least one incomplete subtask; if all subtasks are already closed or there are no subtasks, closure happens normally without prompting.
+  - Works in both editor views and headless (file modify) scenarios; de-duplicates prompts to avoid double dialogs.

+- **When to use this feature:**
+  - Use this to control cascading closures in hierarchical task structures (e.g., Epics with Stories).
+It's ideal for avoiding accidental bulk closures while providing an opt-in for batch completion.

+- **Use Cases and Guided Workflows:**
+  - **Use Case U1: Complete an Epic with Incomplete Stories**
+    - **Prerequisites:** A parent task with indented, incomplete subtasks.
+    - **Step-by-step:**
+      1. Click the task's checkbox to complete it (or long-click to cancel).
+      2. Task Close Manager adds the ✅ date marker.
+      3. If incomplete subtasks exist, a centered floating dialog appears with description and toggle (default OFF).
+      4. Toggle ON if you want to close all incomplete subtasks with the same date; click "Apply" to confirm.
+      5. If OFF or "Dismiss," only the parent closes.
+Subtasks remain open.
+    - **Verification:** With toggle ON, subtasks update to [x] or [-] with the parent's date; dashboard reflects changes.
+No dialog if all subtasks were already closed.
+  - **Use Case U2: Close Without Cascade in Headless Mode**
+    - **Prerequisites:** Non-active file with parent/subtask structure; use external editor or command to toggle.
+    - **Step-by-step:**
+      1. Modify the parent task status via external means (e.g., another plugin toggles to [x]).
+      2. On file save, the observer detects the change and shows the dialog if applicable.
+      3. Toggle OFF to preserve subtasks; the file updates only for the parent.
+    - **Verification:** Subtasks unchanged; no double prompts even if date-added event fires.

+- **Configuration you're likely to touch:**
+  - No user configuration—enabled by default.
+Dialog styling uses Obsidian theme variables for consistency; dismisses on Escape, outside click, or Enter (respects toggle state).

+- **Implementation notes for maintainers:**
+  - Integrates with Task Close Manager (listens to "date-added" events and editor-change observer).
+  - Uses indentation to detect descendants; only targets incomplete checkbox tasks ([ ] or [/]).
+  - De-duping via per-(file:line) timestamp (1.5s window) prevents duplicates across paths.
+  - Headless support via vault.modify; preserves cursor in active editors.

 ### Configuration/Settings Reference